 On Friday after work, I got in my car and drove a bit north of Duluth.
 I spent the night sleeping in the car and the next morning was a bit chilly.

 I made it to Grand Portage State Park.
-It had been raining on and off, and things were a bit wet and muddy on my walk down to the river.
+It had been raining on and off and I see things were a bit wet and muddy on my walk down to the river.

 I made it down to the river and the water was a lot lower than last time.
-This would make it much easier to get out to the island near the center of the river and get closer to the other side of the river.
+This would make it much easier to get out to the island and get closer to the other side of the river.

 We all started talking and Jonathan setup his camera for the news segment.